aboutcoders/job-bundle/docs/howto-manager.md

 ## Cancelling a job

-You can cancel a job with one og the following commands:
+You can cancel a job with one of the following commands:

 Use `cancelJob` in case you only know the ticket: